envimate/httpmate/README.md

 _The goal of refactoring is to actively counteract the natural increase in the degree of chaos_

-We did not find any framework that would allow us to develop a web application and claim in good conscience that it's business logic does not depend on the underlying HTTP server, persistence layer or (de)serialization mechanism (also referred to as "infrastructure code" in DDD).
+We did not find any framework that would allow us to develop a web application and claim in good conscience that its business logic does not depend on the underlying HTTP server, persistence layer or (de)serialization mechanism (also referred to as "infrastructure code" in DDD).